Windows 11 The New Generation

 What about Windows 10 users?

 Windows 11 will be available as a free upgrade to Windows 10 users.
 It is currently available for testing to Windows Insider members.
-Given that adoption of Windows 11 will likely be a prolonged affair, Microsoft assures that devices on in-service versions of Windows 10 will continue to receive monthly Windows 10 security updates through 2025, as well as incremental improvements to Windows 10 to support ongoing Microsoft 365 deployments.
+Given that adoption of Windows 11 will likely be a prolonged affair, Microsoft assures that device on in-service versions of Windows 10 will continue to receive monthly Windows 10 security updates through 2025, as well as incremental improvements to Windows 10 to support ongoing Microsoft 365 deployments.

 Resource requirements for Windows 11